JJ/daleksay/CONTRIBUTING.md

-# Contributing to cowsay
+# Contributing to critterhey

-The repository at https://github.com/tnalpgge/rank-amateur-cowsay.git is available for forking to any interested parties.
-Issues and pull requests on that repository will be ignored.
+The repository at https://github.com/JJ/rank-amateur-cowsay.git is available for forking to any interested parties.
+You can make suggestions or contributions using issues.
+New cows will need to have a creative commons or license compatible with the Artistic license of the package.

 This file may be replaced or edited at the discretion of those entitled to commit to forks.